dantavares/Arttiny/RF_XBOX360/readme.md

 # Attiny controller for  xbox 360 RF module.

 With this project you will be able to recycle an RF module of the XBOX 360, (front card with the power button and the leds) converting it to a USB input.
-With it you can use any XBOX 360 controller on a PC (Windows and Linux) Raspberry PI and even Android.
+With it you can use any XBOX 360 controller on a PC (Windows and Linux) Raspberry PI and even Android via OTG converter.

 Original work by (yaywoop) / additional ideas from Alexander Martinez - modified by dilandou (www.dilandou.com, www.diru.org/wordpress)
 Sends LED initialisation code, then sleeps until a button press for sync command.